DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/CASH-AND-BANK-MANAGEMENT/Setup/Modern-bank-reconciliation.md

 - **Reference number** - in Step 2 when identitying customer account through invoice matching, the Finance utilities **Customer reference** can be used to find the D365 customer account.
 - **Field format** - option to use part of a bank statement field to find the D365 customer acount.
 For example using only 'FTI00000453' from bank statement field value 'xx FTI00000453 yy'

+> **Important notes for both Customer actions**:
+> When using **Step 2**:
+> - An invoice needs to exist for the customer, as std uses CustInvoiceForBankReconciliationView to find the customer.
+> - If the customer had a method of payment in above view, this method of payment would be used in the customer payment journal.
+The default on the Reconciliation matching rule will only be used where the customer didn't have a method of payment assigned in the view for the record.
+> - Customer reference numbers must be kept unique accross all legal entities.
+Std code will look in current legal entity first, and then when it couldn't find it, Finance Utilities is able to look in the offset company.

 ##### Field format

 Select the applicable line in Step 2, and select **Field format**.
 The following options are provided: